junxit/us-congress-bills-111/metadata.md

 - 2009-09-17 — Introduced in House
 - 2009-09-17 — Introduced in House
 - 2009-09-17 — Referred to the House Committee on Foreign Affairs.
+- 2009-09-23 — Considered under suspension of the rules. (consideration: CR H9823-9824)
+- 2009-09-23 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+3593.
+- 2009-09-23 — Motion to reconsider laid on the table Agreed to without objection.
+- 2009-09-23 — Ms. Watson moved to suspend the rules and pass the bill.
+- 2009-09-23 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H9823)
+- 2009-09-23 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H9823)